MykalMachon/mykal.codes/www/src/content/posts/containers-and-the-enterprise-vendor-feedback-loop.md

 ## Anyone have any ideas?

 Maybe I'm missing an obvious solution here, but would be open to any ideas you have around how we can get out of this continuous improvement rut.
 It may just be that things are moving slower than I'd like and that's the way of the world...

+[^1]: We containerize most of our in-house developed applications at this point, as well as almost all of the open-source software that we use.
+Deploys and updates become as easy as `docker-compose up`.
+Most open source software also has publicly available containers like [redis](https://hub.docker.com/_/redis), [uptime kuma](https://hub.docker.com/r/louislam/uptime-kuma), etc.